Global search

 You can also prepare for a long drive by packing ahead of time, getting a good night’s sleep and using the VicRoads rest stop map to plan your breaks (personally, I like to stop in regional towns so I can try as many local bakery pies as possible).

-If you have sustained injury as a result of a motor vehicle accident, you can arrange to speak to one of our lawyers by completing our free claim check
+If you have sustained an injury as a result of a motor vehicle accident, you can arrange to speak to one of our lawyers by completing our free claim check

 Our expert road injury lawyers can help